sotostzam/job-stats/README.md

 #### Word Embeddings + LSTM

-In the last notebook (number six), I created a `word embeddings` together with a LSTM layer deep learning model.
-Long Short-Term Memory (LSTM) networks are a type of recurrent neural network (RNN) that are capable of learning long-term dependencies in sequential data.
+In the last notebook (number six), I created a deep learning model that combines `word embeddings` with a `Long Short-Term Memory(LSTM)` layer.
+LSTM networks are a type of recurrent neural network (RNN) that are capable of learning long-term dependencies in sequential data.
 In particular, LSTM networks can be used to model the sequential nature of job posts and capture long-term dependencies between words.

 Word embeddings can then be used to represent each word as a vector in a high-dimensional space, which can help capture semantic relationships between words.
 By combining these two techniques, it is possible to improve the